 Seamlessly integrated storage and logistics

 Stora Enso is a leading global provider of renewable solutions in packaging, biomaterials, wooden constructions and paper.
-They employ some 26 000 people in more than 30 countries.
-1 300 of those employees work at the company’s Imatra mills.
+They employ some 26,000 people in more than 30 countries.
+1,300 work at the company’s Imatra mills.

-The Imatra mills are located in Southern Finland where they have two production units, Kaukopää and Tainionkoski producing chemical pulp and consumer board.
-Together they are one of the largest consumer board producing entities in the world, exporting over 90% of their produce to Europe and Southeast Asia.
-Together they produce some 1 155 000 tons of consumer board, 1 020 000 tons of pulp and 285 000 tons of plastic coating each year.
+The Imatra mills are located in Southern Finland.
+Stora Enso have two production units – Kaukopää and Tainionkoski – which produce chemical pulp and consumer board.
+Together, they are one of the largest consumer board producing entities in the world, exporting over 90% of their products to Europe and Southeast Asia.
+Their combined annual production is some 1,155,000 tons of consumer board, 1,020,000 tons of pulp, and 285,000 tons of plastic coating.

 Meeting changing needs

-In 2016 Imatra mills decided to increase their production capacity for extrusion-coated products, and to further enhance their position as a leading global supplier of premium paperboards.
-Alongside the new polyethylene (PE) coating plant Stora Enso also made the decision to invest in a new automated roll warehouse.
+In 2016, Imatra mills decided to increase their production capacity for extrusion-coated products and further enhance their position as a leading global supplier of premium paperboards.
+Stora Enso also made the decision to invest in a new automated roll warehouse alongside the new polyethylene (PE) coating plant.

-Before this investment decision was made Stora Enso’s Imatra mills had to utilize outside warehouses in the region to store their intermediate roll buffer due to space limitations in the warehouse at the mills which used the traditional clamp truck warehouse concept.
-This meant multiple clamp truck handling phases between the base paper production, PE coating processes and shipping.
-This decentralized process inventory was challenging to control, very labor-intensive to manage and led to quality-associated costs.
+Before this investment decision was made, Stora Enso’s Imatra mills had to utilize outside warehouses in the region to store their intermediate roll buffer.
+This was due to space limitations in the warehouse at the mills, which used the traditional clamp truck warehouse concept.
+There were multiple clamp truck handling phases between the base paper production, PE coating processes, and shipping.
+This decentralized process inventory was challenging to control, very labor-intensive to manage, and led to quality-associated costs.

-All PE-coated rolls had to be fully wrapped twice: once in order to tolerate the maneuvering by clamp trucks in the intermediate storage process and again after the PE coating before being shipped to the customer.
+All PE-coated rolls had to be fully wrapped twice before being shipped to the customer: once in order to tolerate the maneuvering by clamp trucks in the intermediate storage process, and again after the PE coating.

 Storage tightly integrated into mill processes: